 It was a year of new things for the polytechnic in 1989, with a new name, a new associate director and a new building

 The year was a momentous one, marking a significant change as Parumoana Community Polytechnic became Whitireia Community Polytechnic.
-Early in the year, the council had made a recommendation to the Associate Minister of Education that the name be changed to Whitireia Community Polytechnic – Te Kura Matatini o Whitireia – and the change came into effect in September of that year.
+Early in the year, the council had made a recommendation to the Associate Minister of Education that the name is changed to Whitireia Community Polytechnic – Te Kura Matatini o Whitireia – and the change came into effect in September of that year.
 It was widely felt that the new name more accurately reflected the regional nature of the polytechnic and its aspiration ‘to lead and illuminate our communities through tertiary education.’

-Deirdre Dale was welcomed to the polytechnic in early 1999 with a ceremony combining elements from several cultures.
+Deirdre Dale was welcomed in early 1999 with a ceremony combining elements from several cultures.
 It was, she said, a ceremony that reflected "the enthusiasm and commitment of the college."
 She described how she had been attracted by the polytechnic's commitment to equity.
 "I like to see courses run which attract students who haven't had their share of the education cake," she said.

-This philosophy, shared by both Deirdre Dale and the polytechnic, would prove to be fundamental throughout her tenure first as associate director, and ultimately as a chief executive who oversaw tremendous growth for Whitireia and the opportunities it provided to students.
+This philosophy, shared by both Deirdre Dale and the polytechnic, would prove to be fundamental throughout her tenure, first as associate director, and ultimately as a chief executive who oversaw tremendous growth for Whitireia and the opportunities it provided to students.

 By 1988, the polytechnic was bulging at the seams, with over 300 students and 160 staff using the Porirua campus.
 More temporary classrooms were being built to supplement the 28 already in use, and by July of that year, work was underway on the campus’s first permanent building.
 Opened in September 1989, the $2.1 million block was designed by architects T.G.
 Dykes, and was created in the shape of two touching circles, one named after Governor-General Sir Paul Reeves and the other after former Education Minister Russell Marshall.
 The building would house the administration centre, a teachers’ resource centre, and the Russell Marshall library.